dsal/dsal.github.io/index.md

 # Hello, I'm **Ahmad Salehi**

-Welcome to the DSAL Learning Zone—a curated space dedicated to exploring a wide range of scientific and technical topics.
+DSAL Learning Zone is a curated space dedicated to exploring a wide range of scientific and technical topics.
 This platform serves as a resource hub for students, researchers, and professionals interested in:

 - **Data Analysis and Visualization**
 - **Artificial Intelligence**